-Cambridge Consulting Group, Poughkeepsie
+Cambridge Consulting Group, formerly in business in Poughkeepsie, NY

 Thanks to the organizations who allowed us to reprint their materials.
 They are noted by article in Appendix VI, "Articles" section.

 Thank You To Sponsors

 NYSHA would like to thank the following organizations whose financial support has helped offset some of the costs associated with producing this manual.